syncfusion-content/blazor-docs/blazor/drop-down-menu/how-to/customize-icon-and-width.md

+---
+layout: post
+title: How to Customize Icon And Width in Blazor Dropdown Menu Component | Syncfusion
+description: Checkout and learn about Customize Icon And Width in Blazor Dropdown Menu component of Syncfusion, and more details.
+platform: Blazor
+control: Dropdown Menu
+documentation: ug
+---

 # Customize icon and width

 Width of the Dropdown Menu can be customized by setting required width to the dropdown element.